maromcik/edumdns/edumdns_core/README.md

 # edumdns_core

-Shared library crate containing common types, utilities, and the connection actor model used by both the server and probe components of the EduMDNS system.
+Shared library crate containing common types, utilities, and the connection actor model used by both the server and probe components of the edumDNS system.

 ## Overview